Затопленные угольные шахты можно использовать для добычи метана, но есть риски

 Ilya Rybin, senior researcher at the SSC RAS

-In the Eastern Donbass, up to 100 million m³ of coal gas can be extracted annually.
+In Eastern Donbass, up to 100 million m³ of coal gas can be extracted annually.
 The density of methane resources here is 125 million m³/km².
 For comparison, in the Pechora basin, this figure is 1.5 times higher, and in the Kuznetsk basin, it is 3–10 times higher, but the risks of gas contamination of buildings are also high due to geological features.

 The main danger today is not so much gas contamination as the release of mine water to the surface.
 Highly mineralized water can pollute the hydro network, which requires additional protection measures.